Define a small neural network using Python

 export executorch_DIR=$ET_HOME/build

-Then, generate a model file on the .pte format using the Arm examples.
-The Ahead-of-Time (AoT) Arm compiler will enable optimizations for devices like the Grove Vision AI Module V2 and the Corstone-320 FVP.
-Run it from the ExecuTorch root directory.
+Generate a model in ExecuTorch .pte format using the Arm examples.
+The AoT Arm compiler enables optimizations for devices such as the Grove Vision AI Module V2 and the Corstone-320 FVP.
+Run the compiler from the ExecuTorch root directory:

 cd $ET_HOME